-(USA Features) Republican lawmakers are demanding a response from FBI Director Christopher Wray following a newly declassified opinion from the Foreign Intelligence Surveillance Court that revealed continued “widespread” violations by the bureau, Fox News reported Tuesday.
+(USA Features) Republican lawmakers are demanding a response from FBI Director Christopher Wray following a newly declassified opinion from the Foreign Intelligence Surveillance Court that revealed continued “widespread” violations by the bureau, Fox News Tuesday.

 Reps.
 Jim Jordan of Ohio and Andy Biggs of Arizona said in a letter to Wray that they “write to request information about the FBI’s illegal spying activities” following the declassification of a November 2020 opinion by the court, which handles requests by intelligence agencies seeking Foreign Intelligence Surveillance Act (FISA) spy warrants, that said the FBI “has been seriously and systematically abusing its warrantless electronic surveillance authority.”

 Throughout the Trump administration, Republicans were vocal about abuses of the FISA court that were ultimately revealed by the Justice Department’s Office of Inspector General in obtaining warrants for former Trump campaign adviser Carter Page.

 Last year Wray called those actions “unacceptable” and vowed to Congress they “cannot be repeated.”